 Would you ever consider raising chickens?
 What about goats?

 I would!
 I think I’d start with chickens and take it from there.
-I never considered raising chickens when I lived in Japan, but now I see people doing it in California and my interest is piqued.
+I never considered raising chickens before moving to the states, but my interest was piqued seeing people do it in California.